Due to the significant impact outdoor lighting has on a home, several factors should be considered before investing.

 Your outdoor lighting should illuminate a safe pathway towards your house’s main entrance and all other entry points.
 This includes your driveway and garage.

 Safety considerations are vital for any landscape, especially when features such as pools, ponds, fire pits, and outdoor grills are involved.
-There should be lighting that alerts people to what’s ahead so that they do not turn a corner and discover the unexpected.
+Lighting should alert people to what’s ahead so that they do not turn a corner and discover the unexpected.

-When used incorrectly, lighting may create ‘hot spots’ that can become safety hazards.
-This occurs when bright lights are near eye level, like a setting sun which makes driving a challenge.
-Sometimes the best way to solve the problem is to evaluate the effects of the lighting from all angles.
+Lighting may create ‘hot spots’ that can become safety hazards when used incorrectly.
+This occurs when bright lights, like the setting sun, are near eye level, making driving challenging.
+Sometimes, the best way to solve the problem is to evaluate the effects of the lighting from all angles.

 Proactive Landscaping: Helping Oklahoma Homeowners Enjoy Outdoor Living